-After two consultations on this issue, as part of the Police, Crime, Sentencing & Courts Bill new laws will be introduced to increase the powers available to the police in England and Wales.
+After two consultations on this issue, I welcome the fact that as part of the landmark Police, Crime, Sentencing & Courts Bill, new laws will be introduced to increase the powers available to the police in England and Wales.
 The Bill will introduce a new criminal offence where a person resides or intends to reside on any public or private land without permission and has caused, or is likely to cause, significant harm, obstruction, or harassment or distress.
 In addition, the Bill amends the Criminal Justice and Public Order Act 1994 to broaden the list of harms that can be considered by the police when directing people away from land; and increase the period in which persons directed away from land must not return from three months to 12 months.
 Amendments to the 1994 Act will in addition allow police to direct trespassers away from land that forms part of a highway.

 I can reassure you that the Government has taken steps to ensure that those exercising their rights to enjoy the countryside are not inadvertently impacted by these measures.

 I believe these new measures are a proportionate and necessary increase in powers for the police.
 The Government has made it clear that only a minority of travellers are causing problems, such as through abusive behaviour and extensive litter and waste at illegal sites.
 The vast majority of the travelling community are decent law-abiding people and we must ensure that there are legal sites available for travellers.
 I welcome the fact that as of January 2020, the number of lawful traveller sites increased by 41 per cent from January 2010.
 The Government has also given £200,000 to support projects working with Gypsy, Traveller and Roma communities to tackle discrimination, improve integration, healthcare and education.